Email Marketing Tools

 • Ease of use: Google Workspace’s products are simple and easy to adapt to.
 For example, Docs and Sheets offer a stripped-down yet functional experience of familiar tools like Microsoft Word and Excel.
 Other tools, including the Admin Console, are also straightforward to navigate and intuitive to use.

-• Reduced spam: Gmail offers an in-built spam filter, and in 2024 will introduce even more stringent sending requirements to reduce the amount of spam that lands in Gmail inboxes
+• Reduced spam: Gmail offers an in-built spam filter, in line with their commitment to reduce the amount of spam that lands in Gmail inboxes

 • Collaboration and sharing: One of Google Workspace’s strongest suits is how effortlessly it facilitates collaboration between team members.
 Multiple team members can be working out of the same document at the same time, and files can quickly be shared between different users.